ventz/pgsvr/README.md

 Still, that's NOT good enough!
 Can you imagine having to tell people to wait a whole minute!

+####Solution: PGSVR
-####SOLUTION: PGSVR - you set it up on your puppet server, and you
-configure github (or any git server) to have a post-receive hook that simply signals your puppet server.
+you set it up on your puppet server, and you configure github (or any git server) to have a post-receive hook that simply signals your puppet server.
 This will initialize a r10k run.
 Simple huh?
 Yep - simple but effective.

 PGSVR Components and Quick Summary: